pandas-dev/pandas/web/pandas/pdeps/0010-required-pyarrow-dependency.md

   - fastparquet engine in `read_parquet`
   - potentially simplifying the `read_csv` logic (needs more investigation)

-- Avoiding NumPy object data types more by default for analogous types that have native PyArrow support such as:
+- NumPy object dtype will be avoided as much as possible.
+This means that every dtype that has a PyArrow equivalent is inferred automatically as such.
+This includes:
   - decimal
   - binary
   - nested types (list or dict data)